First Eucharist

 -

-And a pre-Communion rehearsal.
+And a pre-Communion rehearsal

 At a minimum, your child must:

-• Be baptized in the Catholic Church, or another Christian denomination recognized by the Catholic Church.
+Be baptized in the Catholic Church, or another Christian denomination recognized by the Catholic Church.
 They must have been baptized with water and “in the name of the Father, and of the Son, and of the Holy Spirit.”

-• Have received the Sacrament of Reconciliation.
-Instruction for this sacrament will take place before instruction for First Holy Communion.
-The reception of the Sacrament of Reconciliation will take place a few months before First Holy Communion.
+The reception of the Sacrament of Reconciliation will take place a few months before First Holy Eucharist.

 WHAT ELSE IS NEEDED FOR MY CHILD TO RECEIVE FIRST HOLY COMMUNION